MCUdude/MightyCore/README.md

 ## How to install
 #### Boards Manager Installation
-This installation method requires Arduino IDE version 1.8.0 or greater.
 * Open the Arduino IDE.
 * Open the **File > Preferences** menu item.
 * Enter the following URL in **Additional Boards Manager URLs**: